 Residential dining is also a source of community for Anthony, who often grabs lunch with friends for a break during the day.
-He loves eating in the dining hall and plans to continue to have a dining plan next year.
-He enjoys the many dining options at Penn and, because he is from an Italian family, food and the social connections that come with eating together have been an important part of his college experience.
+He enjoys the many dining options at Penn and because he is from an Italian family, food and the social connections that come with eating together have been an important part of his college experience.

 You may recognize Anthony.
-As a child he appeared in two Broadway productions, and as a senior in high school, when he posted his video reaction to receiving his Penn acceptance letter on Youtube, the video went viral.
+As a child, he appeared in two Broadway productions, and as a senior in high school, when he posted his video reaction to receiving his Penn acceptance letter on Youtube, the video went viral.
 Millions of people across the world have now seen Anthony’s video and have shared in his sheer delight at being accepted to Penn.
 As excited as he was to be admitted, he feels Penn has exceeded his expectations.
-Today he loves sharing his Quaker pride as a Penn ambassador in the Admissions Office.
-If you call with a question, you may speak to Anthony, who works as a client care specialist in the Office of Admissions.
-He might also lead your campus tour.
-Anthony, a first generation college student also contributed to the IvyG Conference at Penn this year.
-IvyG is an inter-Ivy League first-generation college student network that was launched in 2015.
+He has shared his Quaker pride as a Penn ambassador and client care specialist in the Office of Admissions, and led campus tours.
+Anthony, a first-generation college student, also contributed to the IvyG Conference at Penn, an inter-Ivy League first-generation college student network that launched in 2015.

 Anthony also spends time on the Undergraduate Assembly (UA), an elected, representative student government organization that advocates for positive change for students.
 The UA lobbies for tangible change at Penn based on student needs, represents students to administrators and outsiders, brings different student groups together, provides services to improve student quality of life, and funds other branches of student government.
 To him, UA is a symbol of the pride and care that students feel about their role in helping Penn continue to improve.